Children of the Chapel: The troupes of child actors

 In 1600 the Children of the Chapel returned to the public stage with regular performances.
 Nathaniel Giles, their Master from 1597 to 1634, became one of the lessees (with Henry Evans) of the Blackfriars Theatre that James Burbage built in 1596, and brought the Children to play there.
 The boys performed at Court on 6 January and 22 February 1601.
 They had a big hit that year with Ben Jonson's The Poetaster.
 Nathan Field, John Underwood, and William Ostler, all of whom would later join the King's Men, were in the cast.

-Even in the early years of this period, the Children of the Chapel were mired in controversy: Giles drafted, and sometimes nearly kidnapped, boys that he wanted in his troupe.
-(Incredibly enough, he had a legal right to use such techniques – but only for the boys' choir, not for acting.)
-Solomon Pavy, the young actor eulogized by Ben Jonson upon his premature death in 1603, was one boy "pressed" into service in this high-handed way.
-So, reportedly, was Nathan Field.
-In one notorious instance, a man named Henry Clifton brought a complaint before the Star Chamber in December 1601, maintaining that Giles had in fact kidnapped Clifton's young son Thomas while the boy was walking home from grammar school.
-(Giles was censured; Clifton got his son back.)
+Even in the early years of this period, the Children of the Chapel were mired in controversy.
+Giles drafted, and sometimes nearly kidnapped, boys that he wanted in his troupe.
+(He had a legal right to use such techniques – but only for the boys' choir, not for acting.)
+Solomon Pavy, the young actor eulogized by Ben Jonson upon his premature death in 1603, was one boy "pressed" into service in this way.
+Nathan Field was another.
+In one instance, a man named Henry Clifton brought a complaint before the Star Chamber in December 1601, maintaining that Giles had kidnapped Clifton's young son Thomas while the boy was walking home from grammar school.
+(Giles was censured, and Clifton got his son back.)

-The Children of the Chapel performed plays by Jonson, George Chapman, John Marston, Thomas Middleton, and others during the next several years; they specialized in the satirical comedy that appealed to Court wits and a "Gentle" audience, in contrast to the more popularly oriented drama of William Shakespeare, Thomas Heywood, Thomas Dekker, and similar writers.
+The Children of the Chapel performed plays by Jonson, George Chapman, John Marston, Thomas Middleton, and others during the next several years.
+They specialised in the satirical comedy that appealed to Court wits and a "Gentle" audience, in contrast to the more popularly oriented drama of William Shakespeare, Thomas Heywood, Thomas Dekker, and similar writers.
 The company experienced popularity and success in the first years of the century; when the House of Stuart inherited the monarchy, the Children of the Chapel, like other troupes of actors, received royal favor – they became the Children of the Queen's Revels (1603–5).
 They tried tragedies and tragicomedies, but most of their success came from satirical comedies.
 Company performances became a regular staple for the court and began to be performed by both children and adult companies, so much so that they occurred annually at the winter revelry, which was a large festive gathering full of drinking and loud festivities.